 His primary research interests are in the field of the economics of organizational control, the design of effective management control structures, and performance measurement systems.

-Speklé also teaches at the London School of Economics and Political Science.
-He serves on an ad hoc basis on advisory committees on performance management and benchmarking in the public sector (e.g., Netherlands Tax and Customs Administration, Performing Arts Fund NL, Aedes).
+Speklé is an ad hoc member of advisory committees on performance management and benchmarking in the public sector, including the Netherlands Tax and Customs Administration, Fonds Podiumkunsten, Aedes.

 Most relevant publications